probe-lab/network-measurements/results/rfm7-distribution-dht-lookup-content-routing.md

 ![Single multi provider fetching durations by file size](../implementations/rfm7-distribution-dht-lookup-content-routing/plots/single_multi_provider_FETCHING_durations_by_file_size.png)

-10. File size did not effect performance in the `GETTING_CLOSEST_PEERS` phase between 0.05 and 0.5 Mb.
+10. File size did not affect performance in the `GETTING_CLOSEST_PEERS` phase between 0.05 and 0.5 Mb.
 However, there was a noteworthy decrease in success rate between 0.5 and 5.0 MB size files.

 ![Percent slow for each phase by file size](../implementations/rfm7-distribution-dht-lookup-content-routing/plots/file_size_phase_percent_slow.png)